Popular airline leaves thousands of travellers trapped in Bali

 Some have resorted to paying hundreds of dollars to book a flight home with another airline and many have taken to Twitter to vent their frustrations to Jetstar directly.

-One traveller from Melbourne said the trip had been flawless until their return flight.
+One traveller from Melbourne said their trip had been flawless until their return flight.

 Meagan Mulder, her husband Adrian and two children had taken a holiday with 60 friends and family and many of them were impacted by Jetstar cancellations.